Ishankhan21/NotesManager/README.md

 # NotesManager
-Material design based Notes and todo List application
+Material design based Notes and todo List application.

-This the Readmen File.
+This is a PHP based Web application and it is completely Object orientated.

+It uses Material design.

+Screenshots can be found in Screenshots folder.